surya-441/first-react/README.md

 3. Setting up React Router and pages.
 4. Remember to check browser console incase something unexpected happens.
 5. <> </> is a react Fragment component which allows you to wrap multiple components within a single return statement without using div as a wrapper.
+6. Props is the key to making React composable.